profusion-dirie/ETL_project/readme.markdown

-# London Businesses and Cultural Venues ETL Project
+# London Business and Cultural Venues ETL Project
 This repository is for the manual extraction,transformation and loading into adb of londons business census and cultural venues infrastructure files.There is also a data pull script that sends automated email reports.
 In order to run these scripts, you must clone this onto your skywalkr home directory and create two folders(original_files and transformed_files) and edit the path directories in the scripts to match yours.
 The order of the scripts to run is as follows: coordinates_api extract_transform, data_load_to_ADB.
 Please be aware that the coordinates_api script takes ~ 1hour to run.

 Here's the links for the files to be transformed, download them into the original files folder: